 If you're applying for Social Security disability insurance (SSDI), you can file your whole claim online on Social Security's website.
 Most individuals filing for SSI only can't file the entire application online, but they can get started on Social Security's website.
 If you're not comfortable online, you can call Social Security at 800-772-1213 to start your claim.
 You can also contact your local field office by using the Social Security field office locator and entering your zip code to find your local field office.
 For more information on applying for either SSDI or SSI, see our article on applying for Social Security disability benefits.

 If you'd like help with your application, think about working with an SSDI expert.
-According to a survey of our readers, applicants who filed an initial application without expert help were denied 80% of the time.
 Most disability lawyers and advocates will give you a free phone consultation to evaluate if your PBP qualifies for benefits.

 Updated January 10, 2022